-• Hostile Environment: A hostile environment exists when the conduct is sufficiently severe, persistent, or pervasive\ that it unreasonably interferes with, limits, or deprives an individual from participating in or benefitting from the University's educational or employment programs and/or activities.
+- Hostile Environment: A hostile environment exists when the conduct is sufficiently severe, persistent, or pervasive that it unreasonably interferes with, limits, or deprives an individual from participating in or benefitting from the University's educational or employment programs and/or activities.
 Conduct must be deemed severe, persistent, or pervasive from both a subjective and objective perspective.
-In evaluating whether a hostile environment exists, the University will consider the totality of known circumstances, including, but not limited to:

-- The frequency, nature and severity of the conduct; - Whether the conduct was physically threatening; - The effect of the conduct on the Complainant's mental or emotional state; - Whether the conduct was directed at more than one person; - Whether the conduct arose in the context of other discriminatory conduct; - Whether the conduct unreasonably interfered with the Complainant's educational or work performance and/or University programs or activities; and - Whether the conduct implicates concerns related to academic freedom or protected speech.
+In evaluating whether a hostile environment exists, the University will consider the totality of known circumstances, including, but not limited to: - o The frequency, nature and severity of the conduct; - Whether the conduct was physically threatening; - o The effect of the conduct on the Complainant's mental or emotional state; - Whether the conduct was directed at more than one person; - Whether the conduct arose in the context of other discriminatory conduct; - Whether the conduct unreasonably interfered with the Complainant's educational or work performance and/or University programs or activities; and - o Whether the conduct implicates concerns related to academic freedom or protected speech. - Quid Pro Quo: a Latin phrase meaning "This for That", where an employee or student's submission to or rejection of unwelcome treatment based on a protected category is made, either explicitly or implicitly, a term or condition of their employment, academic standing, or participation in any University programs or activities, or is used as the basis for University decisions affecting the individual.